 How frustrating is it… when you spend almost the entire day at work attending meetings, only to leave your work piling up by the end of the day?
-Almost every company in this day and age relies on meetings to run their day-to-day business, whether these meetings involve internal or external stakeholders.
-Work meetings that are not managed carefully can not only be very draining but also unproductive.
+Almost every company relies on meetings to run its day-to-day business, whether these meetings involve internal or external stakeholders.
+Nonetheless, work meetings that are not managed carefully can not only be very draining but also extremely unproductive.

-So not quite looking forward to your next planned meeting at work?
-Here’s how to ace the meeting:
+So not looking forward to your next meeting at work?
+Here’s how to ace it…

 Set the agenda

 This might sound like an obvious thing to do.
 However, a lot of meetings actually lack a good structure.
-By setting a clear agenda, all the involved parties will have a clear understanding of the purpose of the meeting and the goal you (and the team) want to achieve.
-An agenda also helps to guide to the conversation and different topics that need to be discussed – If needed, go as far as drawing up time limits for every specific topic.
+By setting a clear agenda, all the parties involved will have a clear understanding of the purpose of the meeting and the goal you (and the team) want to achieve.
+An agenda also helps to guide the conversation and different topics that need to be discussed.
+If needed, go as far as drawing up time limits for every specific topic.

 When attending a meeting (whether planned by yourself or not), always make sure that you take about 15 minutes prior to the meeting to prepare.
-By doing this, you are literally warming up your brain, which means your mind will already start processing some of the information – Making you more productive and alert during the meeting.
+By doing this, you are literally warming up your brain.
+This means your mind will already start processing some of the information – Making you more productive and alert during the meeting.

 Take the lead

 Sometimes your colleagues (or even clients) might feel quite passionate about a certain topic or policy which can often drag the meeting for hours.
 Do not be afraid to take the lead.
-For example, when people start talking over each other, take the lead by directing and steering the conversation so that everyone’s opinion can come across effectively.
+For example, when people start talking over each other, take the lead.
+Direct and steer the conversation in a way that helps everyone’s opinion come across effectively.